- We advise you to exercise normal safety precautions.

 Australians do not require a visa to enter the former Yugoslav Republic of Macedonia.
 However, it is strongly recommended that Australians of Macedonian heritage contact an embassy or consulate of the former Yugoslav Republic of Macedonia or visit the former Yugoslav Republic of Macedonia Ministry of Foreign Affairs website before travel for up to date information regarding entry and exit conditions.
 Australian passport holders with Macedonian heritage may find themselves eligible for citizenship of the former Yugoslav Republic of Macedonia and may face a possible legal requirement after arrival to obtain a passport of that country.

-You are required to declare all foreign currency exceeding 10,000 Euros on arrival in the former Yugoslav Republic of Macedonia, this declaration must be presented on departure.
+You are required to declare all foreign currency exceeding 10,000 Euros on arrival in the former Yugoslav Republic of Macedonia.
 Failure to do so may result in detention and forfeiture of undeclared funds.

 Foreigners in the former Yugoslav Republic of Macedonia are required to register their place of residence within 24 hours of arrival.
 Registration is completed as part of check-in at hotels.
 Foreigners staying in a private home are required to register at the nearest police station within 24 hours of arrival.
 Failure to do so can result in fines and delays in departure.